Job-Hunting in Australia

 24 hours and a crash-course on the characteristics of bottlenose dolphins later, I was barefoot on the deck of a boat with the sun in my face.
 As I recited facts to tourists, dolphins splashed playfully alongside us, and I was having trouble believing my luck in finding this job when I’d missed out on so many dull ones in Perth.

-Head out of the Main Cites to Find a Good Job
+Head out of the Main Cities to Find a Good Job

 This was to be the first of many experiences that taught me there are two reasons why the best option when looking for temporary work in Australia is to head out of the main cities.
 First, the increase in the number of working-holiday visas granted to foreigners over the years has meant that when the majority of working-travelers are lured to work in the cities by the twin temptations of nightlife and higher wages, they find fierce competition for the temporary positions available.
 They also find a much higher cost of living.
-This can mean that a planned four weeks of working to save for a trip to the outback can often turn into two months of job-hunting and then working in a job you could have done at home, never having saved enough to move on and see the country you’ve traveled all that way to experience.
+This can mean that a planned four weeks of working to save for a trip to the outback can often turn into two months of job-hunting and then work you could have done at home, never having saved enough to move on and see the country you’ve traveled so far to experience.

 Secondly, particularly along the East Coast, the well-worn traveler trail is so crowded that it is possible to move from place to place without ever meeting an Australian, and without actually experiencing any of the things that make the country so unique.
 By traveling further and finding temporary work in more rural areas, you often get a much deeper experience of the country as you come into closer contact with communities, and learn new skills that you may never have acquired at home.
 Through taking various jobs in small, usually bizarrely named rural towns as I traveled, I found myself on various occasions trying to reverse a tractor out of a ditch, learning the best way to prune vines in order for better grapes to grow, and serving rum to rowdy sugar cane farmers as they celebrated the cut-out (last day of cane harvest).